-- 2. Waiting 4 seconds or pressing the RESET control cycles the message center through each of the language choices.
-Selectable languages are English, Spanish, or French. - 3.
-Press and hold the RESET control for 2 seconds to set the language choice. - 4.
-Press the SETUP control to exit.
+2. Waiting four seconds or pressing the RESET button cycles the message center through each of the language choices.
+Selectable languages are English, Spanish, or French.

+- 3. Press and hold the RESET button for two seconds to set the language choice. - 4.
+Press the SETUP button to exit.